Three People Found Impaled On Crossbow Arrows In A Bavarian B&B

 In what sounds more like an episode of Midsomer Murders than a news story, three people have been found dead, impaled on crossbow arrows in a room of a quiet German bed-and-breakfast.

-The Daily Beast says that a maid cleaning the rooms on the second floor of the Bavarian B&B in the southern German town of Passau found three people, dead, impaled on long crossbow arrows on Saturday morning.
+The Daily Beast says that a maid cleaning the rooms on the second floor of the Bavarian B&B in the southern German town of Passau found three people dead, impaled on long crossbow arrows on Saturday morning.
 Initially, she told one of the other chambermaids that someone had put a life-sized doll on the bed.

-The story gets stranger, in that the three people, a man, 54, and two women, aged 30 and 33, did not come from the same place, and it’s unclear that they knew each other in advance.
+The story gets stranger, in that the three people, a man, 54, and two women, aged 30 and 33, did not come from the same place, and it’s unclear if they knew each other in advance.
 The housekeepers went back into the room to find all three people with the arrows impaled in their midsections.
 On the floor were two crossbows.

-The man and the younger woman were from the same town, Rhineland-Palatinate, but it’s unclear if they knew each other in advance, or were a couple.
+The man and the younger woman were from the same town, Rhineland-Palatinate, but it’s not known if they knew each other, or were a couple.
 The other woman, from Lower Saxony, 300 miles away, booked a room with a double and a single bed for three nights, and according to people who knew her, she kept to herself and was a homebody.

 Germany: 3 bodies with crossbow bolts found in hotel room https://t.co/iRglc5vxum pic.twitter.com/k4jkvMjwFA